ssoosi/credit-card-app/README.md

 • Display all the credit cards that have been captured during the session.
 • Don’t capture the same card twice.

+## Banned Countries
+The banned countries I have set are the following:

+ const bannedCountries = ['South Africa', 'France']; // Add your banned countries here.